 Learn with us in-person or online.

-We look forward to resuming in-person learning next summer.
-2022 classes will be posted in September, so check back to get a head start on planning your professional development.
+In-person classes resumed in summer 2022.
+The full 2023 in-person course scheduled will be posted in September, so check back to get a head start on planning your professional development.

 Center for Collections Care courses meet beginner, intermediate, and advanced training needs.
 Each class is identified as either Level 1, 2, or 3.
 Level 1 knowledge and skills are expected of those applying for intermediate and advanced level courses.